| |

 These tours typically depart on a day trip from Brisbane or similarly from the Gold Coast, offering a convenient option to see Natural Bridge’s enchanting glow worm display (and the waterfall).

-Additionally, while tours include transportation, the local insights and narration about the park are incredibly beneficial.
+The tours include transportation, the local insights and narration about the park are incredibly beneficial.
 Your guide will include information about the unique ecosystem, history, and the life cycle of the glow worm.
 That said, opting for a guided tour can obviously enrich the experience.

 Small patch of glow worms in front of the waterfall